jaypey/GoPlant/README.md

 <img src="https://github.com/jaypey/GoPlant/blob/master/static/goplantlogo.png?raw=true" alt="drawing" width="200"/>

 GoPlant is a website/software that receives UDP packets sent by ESP8266s while profiting from Go concurrency features and shows the data in real time through the Gin web framework.
-Similar to Home Assistant, GoPlant plans to offer a front end to monitor the data.
+Similar to Home Assistant, GoPlant plans to offer a front end to monitor the data with a SPA built with React js.
 It is an open source IoT solution for your projects.

 ## API